Comet Fading Begins Beyond Saturn: Discussion

 \section{Discussion}

-The actual fading real LPCs experience is undoubtedly more complex than our assumed step function form, and other known LPCs like Hale-Bopp likely already defy our assumed fading law form \cite{bail96,biv96}.
-More complicated fading laws are fit to LPCs passing nearer to Earth \cite{wietre99,weiss79}, and it is very conceivable that additional distant LPC observations may favor LPC fading different from ours.
-What is less conceivable is how observations of LPCs in the Saturn region can be explained without rapid fading beyond Saturn's orbit.
+The actual fading real LPCs experience is undoubtedly more complex than our assumed step function form, and the fading inferred in this work should also be taken to apply to LPCs of ``typical'' size.
+Very large or very small comet nuclei will presumably fade at differing rates owing to their differing supply of volatiles.
+For instance, Comet Hale-Bopp likely already defies our assumed fading law form, but its nucleus is also exceptionally large \cite{bail96,biv96,weav97}.
+Fading laws more complex than those explored here are fit to LPCs passing nearer to Earth \cite{weiss79,wietre99}, and it is very conceivable that additional distant LPC observations may require LPC fading different from ours.
+However, it is much less conceivable that observations of LPCs in the Saturn region can be explained without any kind of rapid fading whatsoever in the outer solar system.

-LPC fading beyond 10 AU undoubtedly complicates efforts to characterize cometary populations at large perihelia \cite{ivez19}.
+LPC fading beyond 10 au undoubtedly complicates efforts to characterize cometary populations at large perihelia \cite{ivez19}.
 However, this fading may also provide new insight into LPCs.
 For instance, cometary activity is being discovered at extreme heliocentric distances, and the exact mechanism(s) and properties enabling it are not yet clear but may be constrained by the distance and nature of LPC fading \cite{womack2017supervolatiles,prialnik1990amorphous,meech2009activityobservations,hui2019}.
-In addition, Fig. 4 suggests that at least $\sim$10\% of ``new'' LPCs near Earth may have already underwent outer solar system fading before discovery.
-If these LPCs are primarily derived from the Oort cloud's deep interior, the fraction may be much higher, since this dynamical pathway into the inner solar system first requires many passages through the outer solar system \cite{kaibquinn09}.
-Observations assessing the fading status of these inbound LPCs beyond 5--10 AU could discern their ultimate source \cite{meech2009activityobservations}.